ethereum/ethereum-org-website/src/content/governance/index.md

 ## What is an EIP? {#what-is-an-eip}

-One important process used in Ethereum Governance is the proposal of **Ethereum Improvement Proposals (EIPs)**.
+One important process used in Ethereum governance is the proposal of **Ethereum Improvement Proposals (EIPs)**.
 EIPs are standards specifying potential new features or processes for Ethereum.
 Anyone within the Ethereum community can create an EIP.
 For example, none of the authors of EIP-721, the EIP that standardized NFTs, have worked directly on Ethereum's protocol development.

 <ButtonLink to="/eips/">More on EIPs</ButtonLink>